College | March 20, 2023 | Chris Morrison

 • Student loans: Loans are money that you borrow—and need to pay back.

-Before you immediately select the largest financial aid offer, take a step back and review them to determine which is actually best for you.
+Before you immediately pick the largest financial aid offer, take a step back and review them to determine which is actually best for you.
 For example, a smaller offer with more free money (scholarships, grants, work-study programs) may be better than a larger financial aid offer with more loans (since these will ultimately have to be paid back with interest).

 7. After savings and free money, consider student loans

-AAfter you’ve reviewed your financial aid offer and determined that you will need additional funding for school, consider student loans to help you cover the difference.
+Once you’ve reviewed your financial aid offer and determined that you will need additional funding for school, consider student loans to help you cover the difference.
 In general, there are two types of student loans: those offered by the government (federal student loans) and those offered by banks or credit unions (private student loans).

-If you are paying for college without a parent, there are two main types of federal student loans to consider: Direct Subsidized Loans and Direct Unsubsidized Loans.
+Federal student loans: If you are paying for college without a parent, there are two main types of federal student loans to consider: Direct Subsidized Loans and Direct Unsubsidized Loans.

-• Direct Unsubsidized Loans are federal student loans with a fixed interest rate.
-Financial need is not required to qualify for these loans, but you are responsible for paying all of the accrued interest on the loan until it is paid off in full.
+• Direct Unsubsidized Loans don’t require financial need.
+You’re responsible for paying all of the accrued interest on the loan until it is paid off in full.
 And, in times of deferment or forbearance, interest will continue to accrue on the loan and be capitalized (the interest will be added to the principal of the loan).
 Like Direct Subsidized Loans, your school will determine the amount you can borrow based on your cost of attendance and the other financial aid offered.

 When you know which type of federal student loan you’ve qualified for, research the various repayment options and see which is the best fit for you.